Prag8855/aab/content/guides/work-visa.md

 - [ ] **[Job description form](/documents/Stellenbeschreibung.pdf)** (*Erklärung zum Beschäftigungsverhältnis*)
     Your employer should fill this form and sign it.
 Download the form [here](/documents/Stellenbeschreibung.pdf) or [on Berlin.de](https://www.berlin.de/formularverzeichnis/?formular=/labo/zuwanderung/_assets/mdb-f50329-stellenbeschreibung_2017.pdf).
 - [ ] **Proof of health insurance**
     You need [valid health insurance](/guides/german-visa-health-insurance#for-a-work-visa-or-blue-card).
 Travel insurance is not accepted.
-To choose health insurance, [talk to a health insurance broker](/guides/german-health-insurance#insurance-brokers).
+[Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose insurance.
     - [ ] **Mitgliedsbescheinigung** or *Nachweis der Krankenversicherung*
         Get this document from your health insurer or health insurance broker.
 If you have [public health insurance](/glossary/gesetzliche%20Krankenversicherung), ask for a *[Mitgliedsbescheinigung nach 175 SGB V](/images/krankenkasse-mitgliedsbescheinigung-nach-175-sgb-v.png)*.
 If you have [private health insurance](/glossary/private%20Krankenversicherung), ask for a *Bescheinigung über Umfang und Kosten der Versicherung (§ 257 Abs.
 2 a SGB V)*.[^6]
     - [ ] or **health insurance card** with photo, if you have one.